o-ran-sc/o-du-l2/docs/api-docs.rst

       i.
 Cell Delete Request :  MAC receives UE delete request and forwards the request to SCH as per Section 9.2.2.2.2 of the AAD spec.

+      j.
+Slice Configuration Request : MAC receives Slice Configuration request and forwards the request to SCH as per Section
+      9.2.3.2.3 of the AAD Spec

+      k.
+Slice Reconfiguration Request : MAC receives Slice Reconfiguration request and forwards the request to SCH as per Section 9.2.3.2.4 of the AAD Spec

    B. Scheduler to MAC

       a.
 Cell Configuration Response - Response to cell configuration request from MAC, as per Section 9.2.2.3.1 of the